Union of Cypriots condemns the anniversary of the pseudo-state

 UDI of the pseudo-state

-15.11.2019 – The Union of Cypriots condemns the anniversary of the “Unilateral Declaration of Independence” (UDI) of the pseudo-state in the occupied sections of Cyprus.
+15.11.2019 – The Union of Cypriots condemns the dark anniversary of the “Unilateral Declaration of Independence” (UDI) of the pseudo-state in the occupied areas of Cyprus.

 UDI of the pseudo-state